HangtingYe/DeepTOF/README.md

 |LightGBM    |0.3440 | 0.3290 | 0.3515 | 0.3401 | 0.3443 | 0.3294 | 0.3431 | 0.3323 | 0.3389 | 0.3275 | 0.3377 | 0.3262 | 0.3383 | 0.3255|
 |ResNet      |0.3272 | 0.3046 | 0.3395 | 0.3239 | 0.3268 | 0.3082 | 0.3262 | 0.3120 | 0.3223 | 0.3060 | 0.3218 | 0.3057 | 0.3230 | 0.3098|
 |DeepTOF     |**0.3098** | **0.2632** | **0.2945** | **0.2757** | **0.3043** | **0.2736** | **0.2845** | **0.2816** | **0.2977** | **0.2860** | **0.2947** | **0.2653** | **0.3012** | **0.2765** |

+Comparison of all models' predictive performance in terms of Bodily Pain (BP) and Physical Function (PF) with a different number of features.
+Feature selector was co-trained with DeepTOF to select a different number of features (i.e. M is set to 20, 30, 40, 50, 60 and 70, here, full represents 131 features).
+Using M features as input, the results show the comparison of all models' performance in terms of NRMSE.
+For each method, NRMSE scores averaged over surgical and nonoperative treatment are reported (lower is better).
+The reported performance is averaged over 10 independent runs.
+The best results are highlighted in bold.